- How To Ship Cars Overseas For Military

 - Baby car seats.

-- Set of keys to be submitted- ignition/gas cap, wheel lock and door keys.
+- The set of keys to be submitted are the ignition/gas cap, wheel lock, and door keys.

-Before the vehicle is shipped out of USA, it will be inspected and documentation of the dents, damages and blemished will be completed.
-As the owner, you are required to sign the Form DD788 for inspection record.
-Only one POV can be shipped at government expense and it needs to be less than 20MT.
+Before the vehicle is shipped out of the USA, it will be inspected, and documentation of the dents, damages, and blemishes will be completed.
+As the owner, you are required to sign the Form DD788 for the inspection record.
+Only one POV can be shipped at government expense, and it needs to be less than 20MT.

 Key Considerations for OCONUS POV Shipments

-When you are shipping cars overseas for military or Outside Continental United States (OCONUS), your vehicle needs to conform to the stringent guidelines as per the Environmental Protection Agency (EPA), United States Department of Agriculture (USDA) and Department of Transportation (DOT).
+When you are shipping cars overseas for the military or Outside the Continental United States (OCONUS), your automobile needs to conform to the stringent guidelines as per the Environmental Protection Agency (EPA), United States Department of Agriculture (USDA), and Department of Transportation (DOT).

-The Vehicle Emissions Control sticker needs to be inside the hood of the vehicle or you will need to get a Letter of Compliance from the EPA, after submitting the title and registration documents.
-Another essential requirement is the DOT sticker which has the vehicle identification number (VIN).
+The Vehicle Emissions Control sticker needs to be inside the automobile hood, or you will need to get a Letter of Compliance from the EPA after submitting the title and registration documents.
+Another essential requirement is the DOT sticker, which has the motorcar identification number (VIN).

-You can get further details contacting A1 Auto Transport services as we have shipped innumerable vehicles shipped for the active duty military and veterans.
+You can get further details by contacting A1 AT Services, as we have shipped innumerable vehicles for the active-duty military and veterans.

 Frequently Asked Questions